arangodb/python-arango/docs/auth.rst

     # compensate for out-of-sync clocks between the client and server.
     db.conn.ext_leeway = 2

-    # It is also possible to connect via a pre-generated JWT.
-    token = os.environ["ARANGODB_USER_JWT"]
-    db = client.db('test', user_token=token)

-User generated JWT token can be used for superuser access.
+User generated JWT token can be used for user and superuser access.

 **Example:**